Scripter17/url-cleaner/README.md

 Various sets are included in the default config.

 - `https-upgrade-host-blacklist`: Hosts to not upgrade from `http` to `https` even when the `no-https-upgrade` flag isn't enabled.
-- `shortlink-hosts`: Hosts that are considered shortlinks in the sense that they return HTTP 3xx status codes.
-URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandShortLink` mapper applied.
+- `redirect-hosts`: Hosts that are considered redirects in the sense that they return HTTP 3xx status codes.
+URLs with hosts in this set (as well as URLs with hosts that are "www." then a host in this set) will have the `ExpandRedirect` mapper applied.
 - `utps-host-whitelist`: Hosts to never remove universal tracking parameters from.
 - `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
     Please note that the `utps` common mapper in the default config also removes any parameter starting with `cm_mmc`, `__s`, `at_custom`, and `utm_` and thus parameters starting with those can be omitted from this set.